How to Beat Seasonal Allergies with an Air Purifier

-While you can keep your windows shut to cut down on pollen inhalation, these measures can feel against the spring spirit.
-You’ve emerged from a long winter spent hunkered down after all.
-It is a shame to not enjoy the gorgeous weather to its fullest.
+While you can keep your windows shut to cut down on pollen inhalation, these measures can feel so… anti-spring-spirit.
+After all, you’ve just emerged from a long winter spent hunkered down.
+It would be a shame to not enjoy the spring weather to its fullest.

-Lasko offers a line of air purifiers, each one utilizing advanced filtration technology, designed to remove 99% of airborne irritants from the air in your living space.
+If you’re looking for a way to clean the air of pollen and other pollutants in your living space, an air purifier makes an appealing option.
+Lasko offers a line of air purifiers, each one utilizing advanced HEPA (high efficiency particulate) filtration technology.
+HEPA filtration removes 99.97% of airborne irritants from the air in your living space.

 Spring and summer are magical seasons and you’re right to want to spend them outside.
 However, if pollen levels should prove too much, you can always retreat indoors, confident that your Lasko air purifier has you covered.